flyteorg/flytesnacks/cookbook/docs/getting_started/init_flyte_project.md

 ## Dockerfile

-The minimal Flyte project ships with a `Dockerfile` script that defines the minimum system requirements for running your tasks and workflows.
+The minimal Flyte project ships with a `Dockerfile` that defines the system requirements for running your tasks and workflows.
 You can customize this image to suit your needs:

 ````{dropdown} See Dockerfile